jhudson8/react-backbone/api.md

 ### modelChangeAware
 *depends on modelEvents*

-Will force a render if the associated model has changed.
-The "change" events are for models or collections and include
+Will force a render if the associated model fires the "change" event.

-* change
-* reset
-* add
-* remove
-* sort

 If you want to force a render only on specific model events, see *modelUpdateOn*.

+### collectionChangeAware
+*depends on modelEvents*

+Will force a render if the associated collection fires the "reset", "add", "remove" or "sort" event.
+If you want to force a render only on specific collection events, see *collectionUpdateOn*.

 ### modelUpdateOn
 *depends on modelEvents*

 Listen to a specific event (or array of events).
 When this event is fired, the component will be force updated.
-The events to listen for are defined as the ```updateOn``` component property which can be an array or array of strings.
+The events to listen for are defined as the ```updateOn``` component property which can be a string or array of strings.
 In addition, the declaring component can define the keys using parameters (see examples);

 *when a parent component provides the event name(s) as the ```updateOn``` parameter*
 ```